ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

 ## C. Result & Model Evaluation

- Here are the predicted vs actual results for the 2022-2023 playoffs.
-For this particular simulation, we were able to accurately predict nine out of the sixteen total playoff teams.
+Here is an example dashboard of predicted results for the 2022-2023 playoffs.

 ### Predicted Results